Everything thing that you Didn’t Know About Chinese Evergreen Plants

 - Use a sterilized knife to separate the plant into a different section, with its roots and stem.

 - Fill up a quarter of a planter with potting mix and carefully place the plant down.
 Layer it with soil firmly, using your hands.

-- Make sure to water the plant quite often during the past few weeks.
+- Make sure that water the plant quite often during the past few weeks.
 Gradually, you can shift to your normal watering schedule.

 A Chinese Evergreen pink in colour.